 If you purchase ordinary shares in this offering, you will pay more for each share than the corresponding amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of \$ per share, representing the difference between our net tangible book value per share of \$ as of March 31, 2019, after giving effect to this offering and an assumed initial public offering price of \$ per share.
+As a result, you will experience immediate and substantial dilution of \$3.48 per share, representing the difference between our net tangible book value per share of \$1.52 as of September 30, 2019, after giving effect to this offering and an assumed initial public offering price of \$5.00 per share, which is the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus.
 See "Dilution" for a more complete description of how the value of your investment in our ordinary shares will be diluted upon the completion of this offering.